Ard3ny/ard3ny.github.io/_posts/2026-01-05-Visualize-qbittorrent-metrics-in-the-grafana.md

 ![grafana_2](/assets/img/posts/2026-01-05-Visualize-qbittorrent-metrics-in-the-grafana.md/grafana2.png)

-After that choose the Name, folder and most importantly the data source of qbitorrent-exporter, which we have created in previous step.
+After that choose the Name, folder and most importantly the data source of prometheus instance (running on port 9090), which we have created in previous step.
 In our case the datasource is called "prometheus"

 ![grafana_3](/assets/img/posts/2026-01-05-Visualize-qbittorrent-metrics-in-the-grafana.md/grafana3.png)